Fantasticj1/markus_tts/README.md

 ## Prerequisites

-You need to have python 3.12 installed
+You need the following.

+Python3.12
+Cuda 12.9